Codependence is a dysfunctional defense system that was built

 Loved.
 The Spirit does not speak to us from judgment and shame.

-of a small control room in my brain.
-This control room is full of
+an image of a small control room in my brain.
+This control room is

-dials and gauges and lights and sirens.
-In this control room are a bunch
+full of dials and gauges and lights and sirens.
+In this control room are

-of Keebler-like elves whose job it is to make sure that I don't get too
+a bunch of Keebler-like elves whose job it is to make sure that I don't get

 (including Joy, happiness, self-love) the lights start flashing and the